exercism/go/exercises/concept/bird-watcher/.docs/instructions.md

 Now that you got a general feel for your bird count numbers, you want to make a more fine-grained analysis.

-Implement a function `BirdsInWeek` that accepts an array of bird counts per day and a week number.
+Implement a function `BirdsInWeek` that accepts a slice of bird counts per day and a week number.

 It returns the total number of birds that you counted in that specific week.
 You can assume weeks are always tracked completely.